 Using too much force or pressure may cause it to crack.
 Here’s a list of some of the top vinyl siding cleaners to buy:

-This vinyl cleaner contains a unique additive, SPOREX, which gets rid of tough stains from mildew, mold, algae, fungus, and moss.
+This vinyl siding cleaner contains a unique additive, SPOREX, which gets rid of tough mold and mildew stains, algae, fungus, and moss.
 As a result, it leaves the surface completely clean.

 Krud Kutter safely and easily dissolves the toughest stains from dirt, oil grease, bird droppings, tree sap, and acid rain.
 Plus, it even eliminates gray weathering on wood, chalking, and oxidation.